-- (2) A type of device that may be prescribed in regulations under subsection (1) includes- - (a) a device for monitoring an offender's whereabouts in some manner, or - (b) a device for detecting whether an offender has consumed, taken or ingested alcohol, drugs or other substances.
+- (2) A type of device that may be prescribed in regulations under subsection (1) includes- - (a) a device for monitoring a relevant person's whereabouts in some manner (including of being at, or not being at, a particular place), or - (b) a device for- - (i) detecting whether a relevant person has consumed, taken or ingested alcohol, drugs or other substances, or - (ii) measuring the level of alcohol, drugs or other substances consumed, taken or ingested by an offender. - (3) Regulations under subsection (1) may include provision as to any apparatus to be linked to a device as well as prescribing the device itself.